slightlynybbled/manufacturing/readme.md

 ## From `setup.py`

+Use this method to get the latest features.
+Note that this may result in an installation that is not stable!

-Clone this repository and install into your python environment using `setuptools`:
+Clone this repository and install into your python environment using `setuptools`.

     $ git clone https://github.com/slightlynybbled/manufacturing
     $ cd manufacturing